Ultra-high temperature ceramic matrix composite: Challenges in manufacturing and machining

 The manufacturing and machining of UHTCMCs present new challenges due to the unique properties of these advanced materials.
 Traditional manufacturing techniques such as casting and molding may not be suitable for UHTCMCs, requiring the development of specific methods like chemical vapor infiltration (CVI), polymer infiltration and pyrolysis (PIP), reactive melt infiltration (RMI), slurry impregnation and sintering (SIS) or by combining multiple processes in sequence.
 CVI involves the infiltration of a porous preform, typically made of fibers, with a gas-phase precursor that decomposes at high temperatures to form a ceramic matrix.
 The process begins by placing the fiber preform in a reaction chamber, where it is exposed to a gaseous precursor, such as silicon-containing compounds (e.g., CH_{4}, SiCl_{4} or SiH_{4}) in the presence of heat.
 At elevated temperatures, the precursor gases react and deposit a solid ceramic material onto the fibers, forming a dense matrix.

 The process also ensures and adequate bonding between the matrix and the reinforcing fibers, enhancing the mechanical properties and thermal stability of the composite.
 However, CVI is relatively slow due to the need for long infiltration times.
 The method is also sensitive to process conditions, requiring careful control of temperature, pressure, and precursor concentration to avoid defects like porosity or incomplete infiltration.

 PIP involves multiple cycles polymer infiltration followed by pyrolysis, leading to high material performance but is time-consuming and costly due to the need for several infiltration and pyrolysis steps.
 RMI is faster, as molten metal or ceramic infiltrates the preform, forming a strong composite.
 However, it requires precise control of the high-temperature process and can be expensive depending on the materials used.
 SIS is the fastest process ensuring also the largest fraction of UHTC phases in the matrix, but it may face issues with uniformity, bonding between fibers and the matrix.
-Moreover, sintering occurs via hot pressing (HP) or spark plasma sintering (SPS) furnaces which required mechanical prussere to produce a low porosity material, so the process allow to produce simple shape and scalability could be an issue.In addition, the consolidation of these materials is done combining a strong mechanical pressing during the sintering process at very high temperature.
+Moreover, sintering occurs via hot pressing (HP) or spark plasma sintering (SPS) furnaces which required mechanical pressure to produce a low porosity material, so the process allow to produce simple shape and scalability could be an issue.In addition, the consolidation of these materials is done combining a strong mechanical pressing during the sintering process at very high temperature.
 These furnaces allow simple shapes to be produced, and currently the largest furnaces to date on the market allow side plate sizes around half a meter.
 Scalability of the process is therefore limited by the ability of these special furnaces with mechanical pressing to exert and control high forces over large areas uniformly at very high temperature (usually graphite pistons and molds).